Do you want to increase conversions on your website dramatically? Exit-intent popups are the not-so-secret weapon that will get you there.

 What if your potential customer is on the fence about purchasing your product?
 What if you could overcome that objection it would be the last nudge they need to make the purchase?

-One of the biggest objections that shoppers have is the worry they’ll buy your product and later regret it.
+One of the biggest objections shoppers have is the worry they’ll buy your product and later regret it.
 The dreaded Buyer’s Remorse.

 In this exit message example, Neil Strauss focuses on the benefits of joining his membership community.
 The exit popup increased conversions by 125%.